Important Instructions: JSNAD and JSNSD

 - During the PSI check-in process, the candidate's guardian must also present a valid ID and must provide verbal consent during the PSI check-in process.

 Exams may be administered to citizens of a sanctioned country listed below PROVIDED the citizens are tested OUTSIDE the sanctioned country and their exam registration and current ID show an address OUTSIDE the sanctioned country.

 - North Korea

 A dedicated environment will be provisioned for your assessment, which will include the following nodes and software:

-The terminal provided by the environment is Gnome Terminal, but the Visual Studio Code or WebStorm Terminal may also be used.
+A standard terminal is provided by the environment, but the Visual Studio Code or Webstorm Terminal may also be used.
 All questions may be answered with Node.js core API’s or with any Node.js libraries/frameworks of the candidates choosing

 Some keys on international keyboards may not function as expected.
 Please note the following:

-An on-screen virtual keyboard is provided for any special characters that may be needed.
-To access the on-screen keyboard, double-click the “Virtual Keyboard” Icon on the desktop.
+- An on-screen virtual keyboard is provided for any special characters that may be needed.
+To access the on-screen keyboard, double-click the “Virtual Keyboard” Icon on the remote desktop.